Perimenopause & Menopause Treatment

 What is the definition of menopause?

-Menopause is technically defined by the ending of your period consistently over 12 months.
+Menopause is defined by the ending of your period consistently over 12 months.

 When does menopause start?

-Typically menopause begins around ages 45-55.
 The average is 51 years old.
+Perimenopause symptoms can begin about ten years before this time.
 However this can vary, particularly by race due a researched concept called “weathering”.
 Read more about how chronic exposure to racism disproportionately affects black women’s health here.